-SUMMARY OF PUBLIC OUTREACH EFFORTS
+PUBLIC OUTREACH

-On November 2, 2018, the developer's team mailed informational flyers to approximately 200 neighbors and neighborhood groups (see attachment) and received no feedback.
+On November 2, 2018, the developer team mailed informational flyers to approximately 200 neighbors and neighborhood groups (see attachment) and received no feedback to date.

-On July 17, 2019, as per standard procedure, City staff reached out to the San Leandro Unified School District for review and comment on the proposed project.
+On July 17, 2019, City staff reached out to the San Leandro Unified School District for review and comment on the proposed project.
 Both the superintendent and the assistant superintendent had no comments.
-The standard conditions of approval for payment of school impact fees are included.
+The standard conditions of approval for payment of school impact fees have been included.

-On August 23, 2019, a legal notice was published in the East Bay Times Daily Review newspaper and a mailing notice for the September 5, 2019 Planning Commission hearing was sent to property owners and businesses within a 500-foot radius of the subject property, and to the Broadmoor Neighborhood Association.
+On August 23, 2019, a legal notice was published in the East Bay Times Daily Review newspaper, and a mailing notice for the September 5, 2019 Planning Commission hearing was sent to property owners and businesses within a 500-foot radius of the subject property, and to the Broadmoor Neighborhood Association.
 A notice was posted at City Hall as well as on two locations on Herma Court and MacArthur Boulevard.